RichardCanXu/Medical-summarizer/README.md

-This program takes info from patients and doctor visits and summarizes them into a letter
+This program uses the openai module to summarize info from patient forms and doctor visits into important and relevant points only